Hsuehshan Tunnel: Tunnel Construction

-Tunnel construction began in July 1991 and took 15 years to complete and cost a total of NT$90.6 billion (US$2.83 billion) to complete.
+Tunnel construction began in July 1991 and took 15 years to complete and cost a total of NT$90.6 billion (US$2.83 billion).
 Tunnel construction used 370000 m3 of concrete, 2000 km of cables, and 2,000 lighting units.

 While excavating the tunnel, engineers encountered difficult geological problems such as fractured rock and massive inflows of water, which caused severe delays.
 One of the three TBMs on the westbound tunnel was buried by a ground collapse.
 In order to speed up the tunnel boring, an additional working interface in Interchange Station No. 2 (under Ventilation Shaft No. 2) was built.
 Along the tunnel alignment, there are six major faults, ninety-eight fracture zones, and thirty six high-pressure groundwater sources.
 Hence, serious tunnel collapses with groundwater flooding took place periodically during tunnel construction.
 Altogether, 25 people died during 15 years of construction.

 Operations

 When traveling through the Hsuehshan Tunnel, vehicles must not exceed the 90 km/h limit; otherwise the drivers face a NT$3,000 (US$93.75) to NT$6,000 (US$187.5) fine.
 The usual minimum speed limit is 70 km/h.
 Additionally vehicles must maintain a separation distance of 50 m under normal situations.
 Even when the speed is less than 20 km/h due to congestion, a separation distance of 20 m must still be maintained.
 Double solid lines prohibit lane changes.
 Automated road-rule enforcement cameras are used to monitor speeders, tailgaters, and those who unlawfully change lanes.
 Announcements of zero tolerance of speeding meant that those traveling at 71 km/h would be fined.
 After creating controversies, effective 00:00 (UTC+8) on September 16, 2006, a tolerance of 10 km/h has been allowed so speeds up to 80 km/h are no longer automatically penalized.

-The Hsuehshan Tunnel broadcasts a dedicated radio station on two FM channels inside the tunnel.
-Drivers can tune to either of the two FM stations to hear announcements regarding the Hsuehshan Tunnel, rules for driving inside the tunnel, and music.

-As of May 1, 2008, the speed limit has been raised to 80 km/h with a 10 km/h tolerance.
-At this speed a trip through the 12.9 km tunnel takes 8.6 minutes.